zhy0216/vault/README.md

 # Vault Password Manager
 (under development)

-A secure, **offline** password manager built with Tauri, React, and TypeScript.
+A **offline** password manager built with Tauri, React, and TypeScript.
 Your passwords and notes are encrypted and stored locally on your device - completely offline, never in the cloud.

 ## Features